marielouisehanna/8_puzzle_problem_AI/README.md

 - **`heuristic_manhattan.py`**: 🛣️
   Implements Manhattan Distance heuristic, summing the distance each tile needs to move.

+- **`heuristic_manhattan_.py`**: 🛣️
+  Implements Manhattan Distance heuristic, summing the distance each tile needs to move.
+  But this is the improved version of the previous one , it can take many form of goals (unlike the previous one)

 - **`heuristic_linear.py`**: 🔀💥
   Adds Linear Conflict to Manhattan, penalizing misplaced tiles in the same row or column.